NeurodataWithoutBorders/nwb_hackathons/Workshop_2024_JHU/README.md

 Early-year graduate students, research assistants, and advanced undergraduates are specially invited to an evening workshop to learn about the Neurodata Without Borders (NWB) data standard and DANDI Archive for neurophysiology.
-The session will be focused on how to get started with using the NWB data standard and re-using public NWB data in your research projects. **Pizza will be served.**
+The session will be focused on how to get started with using the NWB data standard and reusing public NWB data in your research projects. **Pizza will be served.**

 Others are welcome to join but note that the